R1nge/HabrParser/README.md

 # WIP
 Simple weekly https://habr.com parser

-Parse first page of habr top week to .csv
+Parses the first page of habr top week and converts it to .csv

 ### TODO:
 - [ ] Auto upload to google sheets